-In an attempt to juggle the demands of college and their personal lives, student sometimes act out aggressively or self-destructively.
+It’s common for college students to experience considerable personal and school-related stress.
+In attempt to juggle the demands of college and their personal lives, sometimes students may act out in self-destructive ways and aggressively.
 Strong feelings of anger, depression and anxiety are common.
-Sometimes just one added situation or stressor can precipitate a crisis.
+Sometimes an additional issue or stressor can precipitate a crisis.

-- 25 students will have divorced parents
+- 25 will have parents who are divorced

-- 15 students will have a substance-abusing parent
+- 15 will have a substance-abusing parent

-- 10 students will themselves have a substance abuse problem
+- 10 will have a substance-abuse problem

 - Isolation and loneliness